 Summer foods are typically BBQ burgers, hot dogs, sausages, and ribs (all easily Kindified – aka: Veg-ified… see my RIBZ recipe).
 Other summer foods are the salads and side dishes that grace our picnic and patio tables.
 One of my favourite summer salads is Greek Salad.
 However, sometimes I want something a bit more substantial than just veggies and dressing.
 Quinoa is amazing, if you haven’t had it – you need to give it a go.
 You make it exactly like rice and it’s a nutritional powerhouse that tastes great.
 Anyway, I decided to make a Greek Quinoa Salad with Tofu Feta.
 Let me tell you, this is a meal in itself and the tofu feta is incredible!
-The tofu feta is so good, in fact, that I’m going to do a whole post just on it at some point.
 This salad is crunchy, fresh, zesty and herb-y.
 The tofu feta lends a tangy sharpness that is so familiar in Greek salad.
 The quinoa ramps up the nutrition and makes this salad perfect as a side dish or as a meal in itself!

 The actual hands-on portion of making this salad is minimal, but there is some waiting for tofu to marinate and quinoa to cook and cool.
 This is a recipe that requires you to plan ahead, you can’t really do it last minute.
 The tofu feta needs to marinate for at least an hour or even overnight, and the quinoa must be completely cool so as not to wilt the veggies.
 However, making the dressing and chopping the veggies only takes about 5 minutes so this salad really doesn’t take a lot of effort.